DIYgod/RSSHub/docs/en/install/README.md

 -   discuz cookies

     -   `DISCUZ_COOKIE_{cid}`: Cookie of a forum powered by discuz, cid can be anything from 00 to 99.
 When visiting route discuz, using cid to specify this cookie.

+-   Sci-hub for scientific journal routes:

+    -   `SCIHUB_HOST`: The Sci-hub mirror address that is accssible from your location, default to `https://sci-hub.tw`.